Asthma - child - dischargePediatric asthma - discharge; Wheezing - discharge; Reactive airway disease - discharge

 When to Call the Doctor

-- The area around your child's eyes is a bluish or grayish color.
+- Skin, nails, gums, lips, or area around the eyes is bluish or grayish

 - Is irritable